Last Updated on April 30, 2021 by

 7. Installing Fans And HVAC For Air Circulation:

 In most cases, the cost of an HVAC unit is between $2,000 and $5,000.
 If you’re turning an unfinished room into a gym, you’ll need it, and if you need some air circulation, you might similarly consider the cost of a ceiling fan installation at $140 to $350.
-You will spend $1,300 to $3,800 charge of a dehumidifier if you plan your weight room in the basement.
+You will spend $1,300 to $3,800 on charge for a dehumidifier if you plan your weight room in the basement.

 8. Electric Wiring:

 Ensure you have enough amperage to support the machines and enough outlets close to your electric workout equipment.
 You’ll need to replace the electric panels and add on the costs for an upgrade if you don’t have enough power.
-That’ll cost you between $530 and $2,100, while hiring an electrician will be a range of $160 and $500.
+That’ll cost you between $530 and $2,100 while hiring an electrician will be a range of $160 and $500.

 9. Remodelling The Garage Or Basement: